gagandeep7/Preplaced/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+It was task given y an organisation to make clone of ui

-You can see it live at https://preplaced.surge.sh/
+# You can see it live at https://preplaced.surge.sh/